 The Atlantic hurricane season traditionally lasts from June 1st to November 30th.
-The 2017 season is still in progress and to date has been one of the most destructive in recent memory.
+The 2017 season was one of the most destructive in recent memory.
 At the time of writing, 10 hurricanes have already been recorded, including major ones like Hurricane Harvey, Hurricane Irma and Hurricane Maria.
 All three have wrought catastrophic damage on areas of the Caribbean, with Irma rivaling the strongest hurricane ever to make landfall in the Atlantic Basin.

 Those planning a winter vacation to the Caribbean may be concerned about the reliability of the area’s remaining infrastructure, including airports, roads, and hotels.
 However, while some islands (like Puerto Rico, Barbuda, St. Maarten and St. Thomas) will take time to recover, others have emerged largely unscathed from this year’s monster hurricane season.
 And let's face it: These places all depend on tourism, so it's important to support the neighboring countries.
 Below, we look at 10 of the best Caribbean resorts still operating as normal for the peak season.